CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

      ![](../Images/T3-S16.png)

 1. Sign out from all the browser tabs by clicking on the user icon next to the email address on the top right corner of the screen.
-Then the close all the browser windows.
+Then close all the browser windows.

      ![](../Images/T3-S17a.png)